shayanadc/contract-testing/readme.md

 ### Checkout Step-Two

-we only need to call pact broker to upload the contract after writing by client side
+we only need to call the pact broker to upload the contract after writing by the client side

 ```
 	publisher.Publish(types.PublishRequest{})
 ```
-and from the server side, instead of checking the interaction from local file, check it with broker:
+and from the server side, instead of checking the interaction from the local file, check it with the broker:

 ```
 	pact.VerifyProvider(t, types.VerifyRequest{})
 ```